Maen1/iium/crypto_test2.md

 ## Practical

 1. Caser Cipher:

    * C = (p + k ) mod 26
    * P = (c - k ) mod 26

 2. Playfiar:

    * key is 5x5 matrix choose a word then complete from the plain text if there is double occurance inner x.
    * ecnryption:
      * if both letter on the same row shift rigt
      * same column shift below.
      * not either take rectangle.

 3. Polyalphabetic:

    * multiple cipher alphabetic.
    * Vegener cipher: multiple casear cipher.
    * key is the row and plain is the column.

+4. One time pad:

+   * Truly random key as long as message.
+   * key used only once.

+5. Transpostion cipher:

+   * rearranging the letter order

+6. Row transpostion cipher:

+   * make matrix.
+   * wirte the plain text
+   * record the column to some key.
+   * write the cipher in column wise.